Covexillary Schubert varieties and Kazhdan-Lusztig Polynomials: Abstract

 \section{Abstract}

-In this paper, we establish Lascoux's algorithm and Zelevinsky's inductive formula on Kazhdan-Lusztig polynomials for covexillary Schubert varieties in classical types.
-The main ingredients of the proof involve the intersection cohomology theory and the isomorphism of Kazhdan-Lusztig varieties by the author's joint work with Anderson, Ikeda, and Kawago.
+We establish combinatorial and inductive formulas for Kazhdan-Lusztig polynomials associated to covexillary elements in classical types, extending results of Boe, Lascoux-Sch\"{u}tzenberger, Sankaran-Vanchinathan, and Zelevinsky for Grassmannians of classical types.
+The proof uses intersection cohomology theory and the isomorphism of Kazhdan-Lusztig varieties from Anderson-Ikeda-Jeon-Kawago.